digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

 .. figure:: ./images/paint-fence-siloed-house-owner.svg
    :align: center

-To enter in a paint agreement in this setting, the house owner and the painter need to perform the following steps:
+To enter into a paint agreement in this setting, the house owner and the painter need to perform the following steps:

-1. The house owner creates a paint offer through participant 2 on the ``paint`` domain.
+1. The house owner creates a paint offer through participant 2 on the ``paint`` sync domain.

 #.
-The painter accepts the paint offer through participant 3 on the ``paint`` domain.
+The painter accepts the paint offer through participant 3 on the ``paint`` sync domain.
    As a consequence, a paint agreement is created.

 #.
-The painter sets a reminder that he needs to receive an IOU from the house owner on the ``iou`` domain.
+The painter sets a reminder that he needs to receive an IOU from the house owner on the ``iou`` sync domain.

 #.
-When the house owner observes a new paint agreement through participant 2 on the ``paint`` domain,
+When the house owner observes a new paint agreement through participant 2 on the ``paint`` sync domain,
-   she changes the IOU ownership to the painter through participant 5 on the ``iou`` domain.
+   she changes the IOU ownership to the painter through participant 5 on the ``iou`` sync domain.

 #.
-The painter observes a new IOU through participant 4 on the ``iou`` domain and therefore removes the reminder.
+The painter observes a new IOU through participant 4 on the ``iou`` sync domain and therefore removes the reminder.

 Overall, a non-trivial amount of out-of-band coordination is required to keep the ``paint`` ledger consistent with the ``iou`` ledger.